 Today is the feast of St Vincent de Paul.

-Vincent saw a need and did something about it.
+He saw the terrible plight of the poor around him and did something about it.